barathrum54/survey-app/README.md

 ## Overview

-This repository was developed as part of a take-home project for a senior backend developer position.
 The goal was to design a modular, extensible backend using:

 - ASP.NET 8 Web API
 - iBATIS (SQLBatis.NET)